Who we are

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 When you use our contact form we collect the data shown in the contact form and this is automatically emailed to us.
 We use this information to respond appropriately to you.
-We also ask if you wish to be added to our newsletter list, to keep you informed of events and classes and other useful tango related information.
+We also ask you ( or you can use the Subject line ‘Subscribe’) if you wish to be added to our newsletter list, to keep you informed of events and classes and other useful tango related information.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.